Open Competition

 Scientific Quality of Proposal

-the proposed research is of merit and likely to make an important scientific contribution and enhance the research environment of the host department/research group
+Proposed research is of merit and likely to make an important scientific contribution and enhance the research environment of the host department/research group.

 3. Good